FlorianvdEnt/uu_python_day2/3-profiling/README.txt

     29     96347      33565.0      0.3     25.1          if(p > sqrt(n)):

 3c.
-I would somehow have to speed up the nested loops of the:
+I would somehow have to speed up the nested loops:

 # iterate through rows of X
 for i in range(len(X)):